David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * It is necessary to fight against "dirty media," fake news, and the use of social media to mislead public opinion and cause instability.
 * Handling violations in cyberspace is necessary to protect social order and human rights, not to suppress freedom.
 * Vietnam is not the only country controlling cyberspace.
 Developed countries like Germany (NetzDG Law), Singapore (POFMA Law), or the European Union (Digital Services Act - DSA) all have strict legal regulations to control fake news and protect digital sovereignty.
+* **Fact:** As of 2024, Vietnam has over 78 million internet users (79.1% of the population) and 72.7 million social media users, ranking among the top countries globally for internet adoption and digital freedom of access.

 **27. On History and Major Holidays:**